cysouw/diathesis/text/c10_participle.md

 ### [ ND | ND ] *sein+Partizip* Dative perfect {#sec:participle-sein-perfect-dative}

 Similar to intransitives, the dative-verbs with *sein*, like *gelingen* 'to succeed' [@next a], all appear to allow for a construction with an adnominal participle [@next b], while the impersonal *werden* passive is not possible [@next c].
-There does not appear to be any obvious semantic differentiation between the nominative+dative verbs that take *sein+Partizip* vs. those that take *haben+Partizip*.
+Among these verbs, there are very many with the *ent-* prefix.
+Other than that special group, there does not appear to be any obvious semantic differentiation between the nominative+dative verbs that take *sein+Partizip* vs. those that take *haben+Partizip* (as discussed in the previous section).

 ::: ex
 a.
 Das Gemälde ist mir gelungen.